The rise of Filipino Chinese in expanding the economy of the Philippines

 The Chinese mestizos followed the lead of their “mainland Chinese” counterparts and penetrated less explored trading businesses.
 By the early 1800s, Chinese mestizos were engaged in landholding and wholesaling.
 [Antonio S. Tan]

 North of Manila, the Chinese mestizos of Tondo, Malabon, Polo, Obando, Meycauayan, and Bocaue were into rice trading between Manila and the Pampanga-Bulacan area.

 In the east of Manila, Chinese mestizos in Pasig specialize in wholesale and retail trade between Manila and Laguna.
 The rest moved into lumber, steel, rubber, and textile.

-By the early 18th century, the Parian of Cebu was a predominantly Chinese mestizo community.
-Their impact on the country’s industrialization was greatest in Central Luzon, Cebu, and Iloilo.
+By the early 18th century, the Parian of Cebu and Ilo-Ilo was a predominantly Chinese mestizo community—but their impact on the country’s industrialization was centered on Manila.

 For example, Chinese mestizos in Molo and Jaro in Ilo-Ilo were exported to Manila and bought European goods to sell.
 They were also engaged in pina clothmaking for export.
 It was this thriving coastwise trade that made Cebu and Ilo-Ilo wealthier.
 [Tan, P148]